braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/customer_data_platform/segment.md

 ### Server-to-Server Integration

-Also called "Device-mode", this integration forwards data from Segment to Braze's REST API.
+Also called "Cloud-mode", this integration forwards data from Segment to Braze's REST API.

 This integration is **only** used in association with Segment's [server-side libraries][36], such as their Ruby or Go SDKs.

 Enable the integration by setting your [App Group's REST API Key][39] and Braze's [REST API endpoint][40] for your corresponding data center (cluster) in your [Connection Settings on Segment's dashboard](#connection-settings).

 Similar to the side-by-side integration, you will need to map Segment [methods](#methods) to Braze.